finos/legend/README.md

 ## Phase 6 (Q4 2021)
 * Open source Services UI.
 This will allow managing of production data services (APIs) for repeatable and controlled data access.

-# Installation and Running a Legend Instance of One's Own
-([Coming Soon](https://github.com/finos/alloy/issues/143); Information on running and installing your own instance of Legend, either on premise or in a cloud provider such as AWS, Azure, OpenShift, Google, etc.)

-# Development setup
-(Coming Soon)

 # Documentation
 ## [Legend Documentation Site (legend.finos.org)](https://legend.finos.org/)
 The [documentation site](https://legend.finos.org) is built using Docusaurus based on the markdown files in the [`docs`](/docs/) folder.